imanci420/PyShield/README.txt

 PyShield
-PyShield is a powerful Python-based security analysis tool designed to enhance the security and code quality of your projects hosted on GitHub repositories.
+PyShield is a Python-based security analysis tool designed to enhance the security and code quality of your projects hosted on GitHub repositories.
 By scanning your codebase, PyShield identifies potential vulnerabilities and issues, helping you ensure that your software is secure and reliable.

 Step-by-Step Guide to Setting Up Your GitHub Token